google/charts/CONTRIBUTING.md

-This project is developed internally at Google and published for external consumption, external contributions unfortunately cannot be taken at this time.
+This project is a fork of https://gitbhub.com/google/charrts with enhancements by the exafree community.
+External contributions are very welcome.